Play Big Ben Solitaire Online for Free

 - Win when all 12 foundations display their clock-hour values.

-Big Ben rules and objective
+Rules and objective

 The goal is to build all 12 inner-circle foundations up by suit until each displays its target clock-hour card.
 Outer-circle piles build down by suit.
 The stock provides cards through gap-filling and single draws to the waste.
 There is no redeal.